Death Wish II: Theatrical

 Cannon Films was able to sell distribution rights to several interested buyers.
 Theatrical rights in the United States and Canada were purchased by Filmways.
-The company had recently acquired American International Pictures, known for its exploitation films, and the film would fit right in with their library of genre films.
+The company had recently acquired American International Pictures, known for its exploitation films, and the film fit in with their library of genre films.
 Columbia Pictures purchased the international distribution rights.
 Paramount Pictures purchased the television broadcast rights for the domestic market.
 The film was originally intended for release around the Christmas of 1981.
 Filmways decided to postpone release until February 1982 to face a weaker competition for an audience.
 The film became the top-grossing film of its opening week.

 Home media

 The film was first released on VHS and then on DVD.
-It was released for the first time on 4K Ultra HD Blu-ray in the U.S. on May 31, 2022 by Vinegar Syndrome.
+It was released on 4K Ultra HD Blu-ray in the U.S. in May 2022 by Vinegar Syndrome (under license from MGM).

 Reception

 Box office

-The film grossed $16 million in United States theaters, a rare box-office hit for the ailing Filmways.
+The film grossed $29 million in United States theaters, a rare box-office hit for the ailing Filmways.
 The company still ended 1982 with losses of $52.7 million.
 It was subsequently purchased by Orion Pictures.
+Another account says it made $10 million in rentals.

 It made a $2 million profit for Cannon Films and made an extra $29 million worldwide.

 It has since earned further money at home and abroad through release for the video market.
-A poll for HBO noted Death Wish II to be higher in demand by paying viewers than Chariots of Fire (1981).
+A poll for HBO noted Death Wish II was in higher demand by paying viewers than Chariots of Fire (1981).

 Critical response

 Vincent Canby of The New York Times said it was "even more foolish, more tacky, and more self-righteously inhumane than the 1974 melodrama off which it has been spun" and "so lethargic that it fails even to provoke outrage."
 He particularly criticized the way the film essentially repeats the plot of the original, the contrived incompetence of the police characters, and Jill Ireland's unconvincing performance.

 Roger Ebert gave it zero stars, noting that he reserves this rating solely for those very few films that are both "artistically inept and morally repugnant."
 Citing the lethargic tone of the acting and directing, the lack of plot, the lifeless dialogue, and the weak action sequences, he concluded, "while the first film convinced me of Bronson's need for vengeance, this one is just a series of dumb killings."
 Variety called it "every bit as revolting as... the original".

-On Rotten Tomatoes, the film holds an approval rating of 33% based on 19 reviews, with an average rating of 3.58/10.
-On Metacritic the film has a weighted average score of 11 out of 100, based on 7 critics, indicating "Overwhelming Dislike".
+On Rotten Tomatoes, the film holds an approval rating of 35% based on 17 reviews, with an average rating of 3.58/10.
+On Metacritic the film has a weighted average score of 11 out of 100, based on 7 critics, indicating "overwhelming dislike".

-The movie was nominated for a Stinkers Bad Movie Awards for Worst Picture.
-The film was nominated for a Razzie Awards for Worst Musical Score.
+The movie was nominated for Worst Picture at the 1982 Stinkers Bad Movie Awards.
+The film was also nominated for a Golden Raspberry Award for Worst Musical Score at the 3rd Golden Raspberry Awards.

+Sequel

+A sequel titled Death Wish 3, was released in 1985.